Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Introduction

-We explore two approaches to model the timestamps: 1) a discriminative binary loss for the frame where the audio event occurs, 2) modeling the time-varying intensity function for events in audio using an inhomogeneous Poisson process.
+We explore two approaches to model the timestamps: 1) a discriminative binary loss for the frame where the audio event occurs, and 2) a novel formulation based on inhomogeneous Poisson processes (IHPs) that models the continuous-time intensity of event occurrence, providing a principled probabilistic framework for temporal localization.
 Our experiments span three temporal tasks: i) word localization, ii) speaker diarization, and iii) audio event localization.
-Our key findings are as follows: \begin{itemize} \item Frame-level tool use improves both the accuracy and mean absolute deviation of predicted timestamps across all tasks compared to generating timestamps in text form.
-The Poisson-based loss generally outperforms the binary loss. \item Reusing audio representations is over 50 times faster than auto-regressive text generation, as it requires only a single parallel pass over the audio frames. \item In out-of-distribution scenarios, frame-level internal tool use substantially reduces hallucinated timestamps by grounding the model’s output directly in the audio frames rather than generating unconstrained text tokens. \end{itemize} In sum, our findings demonstrate that frame-level internal tool use within audio LMs improves the accuracy and efficiency of fine-grained processing of audio content.
+Our key findings are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item Reusing audio representations can be $\mathord{\sim}50\times$ faster than autoregressive generation because it uses a single parallel pass over audio frames instead of sequential decoding. \item Internal frame-level reuse substantially reduces hallucinated timestamps by grounding predictions directly in audio frames rather than generating unconstrained text tokens.
+In out-of-distribution scenarios where token-based models collapse to near-zero accuracy, our approach maintains over 85\% accuracy. \item The Poisson loss achieves accuracies and mean absolute deviations (MADs) that are comparable to and often better than token-based generation across all tasks, while providing the efficiency and robustness gains above. \item The binary frame-level loss is simple and effective, but the Poisson loss performs better across all tasks, highlighting the benefit of a specialized temporal loss. \end{itemize} In sum, our approach demonstrates that the standard practice of generating timestamps autoregressively is both slow and potentially counterproductive: directly reusing the audio LM's existing representations yields faster, robust, and more accurate temporal localization.